-FY 2029 Target FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Trend 10% 14% 17% 13% 11% Ļ
+FY 2029 Target FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Trend 10% 14% 17% 13% 11% $\downarrow$

 The percentage of total expenditures that reside in the County's fund balance is a critical indicator of the County's fiscal well-being, sustainability and a significant factor in maintaining the County's AAA bond ratings.
 It also provides critical protection against financial risk due to the County's limited ability to generate revenue as a result of charter-mandated and State-imposed tax caps or restrictions.
 The County's 5% charter mandated committed reserve and policy required committed operation reserve were established to control the County's exposure to financial risks and provide reserves in the event of emergencies.
 The policy reserve had been set at 2% for many years but is in the process of being increased to 5% over a three-year period based on the recommendation of the County's Spending Affordability Committee.
 The Committee was concerned that revenue levels needed to be increased based on a review of revenue volatility following economic downturns as well as a comparison of reserve levels maintained by other AAA-rated counties in Maryland.
 For FY 2024, the policy reserve was increased to 3%, and will grow again to 4% in FY 2025.
 The County has successfully kept its General Fund balance above 8% of its annual budget; however, this is at risk due to growing expenditure pressures.

 Fund balances are achieved through prudent revenue forecasting, effective expenditure monitoring and the application of sound fiscal policies (such as limiting use of fund balance to one-time nonrecurring expenditures).
 The County continues to have a structural imbalance arising from the mismatch between limited revenue growth and significant service delivery cost increases.
-This is largely driven by an expansion in base budget costs such as personnel compensation and fringe benefits based on collective bargaining agreements as well as spending pressures from State requirements.
-The State-mandated spending on K-12 education required through the Blueprint for Maryland's Future legislation will significantly impact the County in the near term.
+This is largely driven by an expansion in base budget costs such as personnel compensation and fringe benefits based on collective bargaining agreements.
+However, spending pressure has also come from the State-mandated spending on K-12 education through the Blueprint for Maryland's Future legislation.
+Multi-year fiscal planning including projections for operating budget levels in future fiscal years will be restored and expanded in order to execute a plan to reconcile the structural balance between revenues and expenditures.